hofstra/coyote/_build/tags/_posts/2015-08-04-trickster.md

 layout: tag
 title: Trickster
 ---
-This is content written about this tag
+This is content written about this tag.